Interstellar travel—the Guāngguànhuán Drive enables Solar System escape.

 “...What?”
 Magiri clearly hadn't been paying much attention before, but that left her mouth hanging open in surprise.
 “A goldfish?
 The one from the Anno Domini era?”

-“It survived well past the Anno Domini era—it still thrives in the lakes of a planet in Pollux-4, and it's the same goldfish that's in aquariums.”
+“It survived well past the Anno Domini era—it still thrives in the lakes of a planet in Pollux-4.
+It's the same kind of goldfish you see in fishtanks.”

 “Why?”